 We tend to hold very strong opinions about facial oils.
-Some of us use them passionately, virtually bathing in them morning and night, whilst others (often those with acne-prone skin) refuse to touch them with a 10-foot pole.
-Perhaps the greatest myth about facial oils is that they all clog the skin and lead to breakouts.
+Some of us use them passionately, virtually bathing in them morning and night, while others (often those with acne-prone skin) refuse to touch them with a 10-foot pole.
+Perhaps the greatest myth about facial oils, though, is that they all clog the skin and lead to breakouts.
 Whilst this may be true for some, it isn’t true for all.
-On the contrary, the right oil can not only help calm the skin and reduce inflammation and flare-ups but they are packed with a swathe of other anti-ageing and ‘wow what have you done to your skin’ benefits too.
+On the contrary, the right oil can not only help calm the skin and reduce inflammation and flare-ups but they are packed with a swathe of other anti-aging and ‘wow what have you done to your skin’ benefits too.

 As with nutrition, exercise and alcohol consumption, balance is key.

 So which facial oils should I be looking for?

 The oil you chose is everything.
 You need to seek out a non-comedogenic oil.
 Translation: a facial oil that won’t clog pores and therefore won’t lead to unwanted skin eruptions.
 Oils to avoid are ones that suffocate the skin - these are more commonly the synthetic ones often derived from the petrochemical industry such as paraffin, mineral oil, liquid petroleum and baby oil to name a few.

 At 35 Thousand we use oils that encourage skin to function optimally.
 We only use natural oils within our formulations that are easily recognized by the skin, won’t glue your pores, enable normal cellular turnover, and allow skin to breathe and help to keep it balanced and happy.
 These are our favorites.